Modix3D/Modix-V3-configuration-and-Macro-files/README.md

 - All macro files are now identical across all printers.
 - Changed the order of the calibration macros to be the same for all printers.
 It now goes probe -> Z-offset -> tilt -> bed compensation
 - The LED on and off macros are now LED toggle, which toggles the LED between on and off.
+- filament change macro has been updated, slightly lower retraction/extrusion speed, and uses relative extruder movements.
+Also properly re-selects the tools after pausing
+-